brianpatrick/cosmic-view-life/README.md

 ### /main.py:

 The main function that all other programs are called from.
-This allows for a modular style of processing by commenting and uncommenting various parts of the code.
+This allows for a modular style of processing by commenting and uncommenting function calls to various parts of the code.

 ### /catalogs_raw: